Cooking and Drinking

 225 Center Road Buffalo, NY 2.5 miles from where Claude built his home.

-There is roughly a five or six year window where he could have divorced, Carrie and Mary Ella between 1935 and 1941.
+There is roughly a five or six year window where he could have divorced, Carrie and Married Ella between 1935 and 1941.
 I'll be looking for any kind of divorce or marriage records covering this time.

 1915